Claudiuivan1/IoT-Project/README.md

 # MQTT IoT Service

 This repository contains all the scripts and files to build up an IoT service based on AWS, Mosquitto MQTT broker, Paho libraries and MySQL DB and some different types of sensors (Python local, RIOT based local, RIOT based using LoRa and TTN).
 The system consists in a sensor emulator, a cloud based broker, an intermediate MQTT client for DB and a website showing data.
+There is also a part dedicated to crowdsensing.
+More info are displayed in the readme file of the **website_crowdsensing** directory.
 The code is written using Python, C, SQL, HTML, Javascript and PHP.

 ## Getting Started